 Match the city’s dawn-till-dusk hues: dazzling citrussy shades, sultry siennas and ochres, and first-light pinks.

 I drink a tequila shot, I drink a champagne flute, I drink a Chihuahuan megacero, I drink a ginger mule…I sing the songs that remind me of the good times, I sing the songs that remind of the best times.
 Chumbawumba’s classic will likely ring through your head as you skip between the four bars on the roof terrace.
-But, this is an elevated drinking experience in all senses of the word, with spectacular views to behold, tequilas so special each Casa Dragones bottle is signed and numbered, wines judiciously chosen from Mexico’s most sippable appellations (you can look longingly at them in their glazed cellar cubbyhole), the Champagneria has an admirable dedication to fine fizz, and mixologist Miguel Espinoza has concocted some very special cocktails for Aruma Sky Bar, including the signature drink of tequila and xoconostle fruit, infused with tobacco smoke.
+But, this is an elevated drinking experience in all senses of the word, with spectacular views to behold, tequilas so special each Casa Dragones bottle is signed and numbered, wines judiciously chosen from Mexico’s most sippable appellations (you can look longingly at them in their glazed cellar cubbyhole), the Champagneria has an admirable dedication to fine fizz, and mixologist Miguel Espinoza has concocted some very special cocktails for Aruma (only open on Thursdays), including the signature drink of tequila and xoconostle fruit, infused with tobacco smoke.

 If the 71 steps to foodie heaven – or even the glass elevator – look insurmountable after a little overindulgence, in-room dining is available round the clock.